 - $ 193,886: Robert Dalton, VP of Major and Planned Giving (thru 10/2019)

 - $ 192,637: Laurel Simkovich, Controller

 - $ 183,535: Christine Allen, Major Gift Officer

 - $ 176,151: Kristin Henning, Director of Financial Operations

 - $ 169,346: Katherine Rovani, Director of Operations

 - $ 154,541: James Ray, Director of Estate Planning

 The former President, CEO and Founder of the IFCJ, Yechiel Eckstein passed away in Feb 2019.
-Upon his death, a non-qualified deferred compensation plan vested which pays his beneficiary the present value of $2,949,100.
+Upon his death, a non-qualified deferred compensation plan vested which pays his beneficiary the present value of $2,949,100, who may be his second wife (of 12 years): Joelle Medina.
 Payments are made monthly and include taxes for 10 years.
 Mr. Eckstein received the following compensation in previous years: